 AWS VPC Networking for Production Systems

 AWS VPC networking architecture is the foundation of every cloud deployment.
 A well-designed VPC provides network isolation, controls traffic flow, and enables secure communication between services.
 Therefore, investing time in proper VPC design prevents costly re-architecture later and ensures your applications are secure and performant from day one.
+Crucially, the network layer is one of the hardest things to change once workloads are live, because CIDR ranges, route tables, and security boundaries become load-bearing dependencies for everything above them.

 Most production environments need multiple VPCs — separate networks for production, staging, and development, often across multiple AWS accounts.
 Moreover, services need to communicate across VPCs and with on-premises networks securely.
 Consequently, understanding subnets, route tables, NAT gateways, Transit Gateway, and PrivateLink is essential for cloud architects.
+The sections below walk through each building block with concrete configuration, the edge cases that bite teams in production, and an honest look at where this design pattern stops being worth the complexity.

 AWS VPC Networking Architecture: Multi-AZ Subnet Design